 The Origin of British Suits

 The British suit style traces its origins to one of menswear’s famous grounds called Savile Row.
 The trendy lounge suit appeared in the late 19th century but traces its origins to the simplified, sartorial standard of dress that was established by the English king Charles II in the 17th century.
 To date, this famous London street is synonymous with bespoke tailoring, thanks in large part to innovative designs.
-These suits were made for elites in the military and British nobility, which reasons why the jackets are well known for having defined shoulders with thick shoulder pads.
+These suits were made for elites in the military and British nobility, which is why the jackets are well known for having defined shoulders with thick shoulder pads.

 The Features of a British Suit